rudi77/CarND-MPC-Project/README.md

 The vehicle's position (px, py) and its orientation psi are initially always 0.

 ### Actuators
+The actuators or the control inputs are the steering_angle and the throttle value.
+Both values are also provided by the simulator at each timestep t.

 ### Update Equations
 <a href="url"><img src="https://github.com/rudi77/CarND-MPC-Project/blob/master/images/kinematic_model.png" align="center" height="340" width="480"></a>

+These equations are implemented in the FG_eval class.

 ---